tylermorganwall/rayvertex/README.md

     -   Ambient Intensity
     -   Culling type
     -   Shader type
+    -   Translucency
 -   A 3xN matrix of vertex positions
 -   A 2xN matrix of texture coordinates for each vertex
 -   A 3xN matrix of normals for each vertex
+-   A vector of material hashes.
+This can save memory by only adding a new material when it does not already exist in the object.

 Rayvertex includes a series of helper functions that allow you to generate, translate, and scale meshes.